indrabasak/indrabasak.github.io/_posts/2017-09-10-java-runtime-memory.md

 A native method gets its own stack called _C-Stack_.

-In my future postings, I plan to address memory model and management of Java.
+In my future postings, I plan to address Java memory model and its management.